bparanj/crystal/electronics/experiments/queue/series-circuit.md

    - Yes, in most cases, connecting current sources in series is theoretically incorrect because it violates the principle of independent current control for each source.

 2. Practically:
    - In practice, this configuration can lead to unpredictable results, excessive voltage stress, and possible damage to the sources.
-However, there are controlled scenarios where this configuration might be acceptable (see below).
+However, there are controlled scenarios where this configuration might be acceptable.

 ### Is It Useful?